 Quitting the habit cold turkey is difficult as the body becomes dependent on nicotine.
 This prompted Herbert Gilbert in 1963 to design something similar to cigars but still deliver the nicotine fix.

 His patented design produced no smoke; hence it is a “smokeless cigar”.
 It failed to capture the market, and it eventually died out.

 Related: Modern vape devices are now very affordable, super-efficient and can help you transition from regular tobacco cigarettes – Catch up on the current best-rated e-cigarettes on our round-up review page.

 History of Electronic Cigarettes

-By late 1990’s, the masses have become aware that smoking also poses danger to non-smokers due to second hand smoke.
-Health departments all over the world have campaigned for higher taxes imposed on tobacco products.
+By the late 1990s, the masses have become aware that smoking also poses a danger to non-smokers due to second-hand smoke.
+Health departments worldwide have campaigned for higher taxes imposed on tobacco products.

-Nicotine replacement products such as the nicotine gum and patches are given to smokers who wanted to kick the habit.
-There had been partial success as smokers who wanted to quit prefer not to feel that they’re giving up tobacco.
+Nicotine replacement products such as nicotine gum and patches are given to smokers who want to kick the habit.
+These had been a partial success as smokers who wanted to quit prefer not to feel that they’re giving up tobacco.

 From smoke into vapours: shifting from tobacco to nicotine